The city of Salzburg, Austria has a lot to offer those who only a few short days to explore the city.

 Did you know that Mozart was born in the city of Salzburg?

-When in Salzburg, stop in the center of town to visit Mozart’s Geburtshaus (birthplace)!
+During a trip to the city, stop in the center of town to visit Mozart’s Geburtshaus, the birthplace of the famed musician.
 While you are there, learn about his family life and musical career and stand in the room where he was born!

 Set on a narrow street under the Mönchsberg mountain with a stunning view of the Sankt Blasiuskirche church, Getrieigegasse is Salzburg’s most famous shopping street.